oopanuga/oopanuga.github.io/_posts/2014-12-17-Test-Driven-Development.md

 Voilà!
 Job done.
 Passing tests.

 I hope with this example you´ve seen how we´ve done TDD from scratch and how while trying to make test pass and refactoring, all of the structure evolved including the usage of the Strategy pattern.

+You may would have ended with the same production code without TDD, you may not.
+But, can you imagine doing UnitTests for that code after having written it?
+With TDD it was much more fun.

 ## _Right, it works!
 But it was a simple example, I can´t do that for complex systems.
 Furthermore what happens when we are a bunch developers creating something new?
 Do we start on our own from scratch with TDD?_